List of M*A*S*H characters: Henry Blake

+Henry's strength as a commander is his ability to maintain the morale of his unit, which he does through personal loyalty and indulgence of the lunacy that is a hallmark of the 4077th (as well as frequent participation).
+This success is demonstrated by the unit's outstanding 97.6% casualty survival rate.

+Blake also shows superior skills in assessing medical talent, when he ignores military rank and appoints Hawkeye Pierce as chief surgeon over Frank Burns.
+(Although junior in rank, Pierce was a specialist surgeon in chest wounds while Burns was a general practitioner.)

+Blake in the TV series is compassionate but pragmatic at times: in the early episode "Sometimes You Hear The Bullet", he bluntly tells Hawkeye "When I went to school as an Army surgeon, they taught me two rules.
+Rule #1 is that in war, young men die.
+And Rule #2 ... is that doctors can't change Rule #1."

 When McLean Stevenson decided to leave the show at the end of the third season, his character was scripted to be discharged and sent home as a way to write him out of the series.
 However, the producers added a final scene to his last episode in which Radar delivers news that Blake's plane has been shot down with no survivors.
 The characters are shocked by the news; the actors were shocked too, as they were not informed of the script change to have Blake die until just before the scene was shot.

-In Richard Hooker's 1977 novel M*A*S*H Mania, which takes place in the early 1970s, Henry Blake has become a General and helps Hawkeye in a scheme to rid Crabapple Cove of a troublesome psychologist.
+In Richard Hooker's 1977 novel M*A*S*H Mania, which takes place in the early 1970s, Henry Blake has become a general and helps Hawkeye in a scheme to rid Crabapple Cove of a troublesome psychologist.